 There are no actual rules when it comes to naming your book.
-Editors and agents might have their own rules of thumb (don’t swear in a title, for example).
+Editors and agents might have their own rules of thumb.
 But hey, it’s your book and you can call it what you want to.
 That being said, each retailer has its own particular rules and standards for titles — rules you’ll need to adhere to if you intend to publish there.
 Let’s take a look at Amazon’s guidelines.
 Not permitted in Amazon book titles:

 - Unauthorized reference to other titles or authors – so don’t think you can get away with titling your book “Stephen King’s Dreams.”

 - Reference to sales rank (e.g., "bestselling") – even if it is a bestselling book.

 - Reference to advertisements or promotions (e.g., "free") – a lot of people search for ‘Free books’, which is why Amazon doesn’t want you to call it that.

 - The title field should contain only the actual title of your book as it appears on your book cover.

 - Foul, vulgar, or obscene language – as Jeff Wheeland, author of There's More to Life than a Shitty Cubicle found out, you can't advertise your book on Amazon if you swear in the title.

 Whilst Amazon doesn’t always effectively police their own rules, if you want to build a reputation as an author, you’ll naturally want to avoid underhand practices.

 Congrats!
 If you’ve got this far, it’s time to test your title.
 Thought you were done?
 Oh, no. Even if you are 110% certain that you’ve hit upon the next Harry Potter title-equivalent, a little market research won’t hurt and could be the crucial difference between an okay and a bestselling title.